stevensanborn/jsChromeApp/README.md

 ## Synopsis

-Basic build environment for a Javascript client app that generates a standalone app and a chrome packaged
+Basic build environment for a Javascript client app that generates a standalone app and a chrome packaged app.

 envirnoment uses the following : npm